hove-io/navitia/documentation/navitia.io/source/integration.rst

 ISO-date-time
 #############

-Navitia manage every date or times as UTC date times.
+Navitia manages every date or time as a UTC date-time.
 The web-service

 * exposes every date times as local times via an ISO 8601 "YYYYMMDDThhmmss" string
 * can be request using local times via an ISO 8601 "YYYYMMDDThhmmss" string